 In September 2014, the council agreed to work with the Friends of Nunhead Cemetery to assess the future of the East Lodge.
 In early 2015, Historic England agreed to help in this assessment by granting funding to Southwark Council to have structural and condition surveys undertaken, and an options appraisal for the lodge produced.
 The surveys and options appraisal were completed in June 2017 and detail the current condition of the building and provide a series of options and costs for the potential future use of the building.

 In February 2018, cabinet approved funding of £1 million towards the future restoration of the East Lodge.

-The Enabling Works construction contract, consisting of stabilisation works, scaffolding upgrades, drainage enhancements, and the underpinning of the foundations, has been awarded.
+The Enabling Works construction contract, consisting of stabilisation works, scaffolding upgrades, drainage enhancements, and the underpinning of the foundations, was awarded in July 2019.
 These works will help stabilise the East Lodge and prevent further deterioration until the full restoration of the lodge is undertaken.

 A project board, consisting of Southwark Council officers, representatives from the Friends of Nunhead Cemetery, Historic England and specialist consultants, has been established and meets regularly to manage the restoration of the East Lodge.

 Enabling works were due to commence on site in September 2019 and run for approximately 5 months.
 Due to further deterioration of the lodge, additional works were required to enable a safe working environment, with design and method statement revisions needing to occur.
 This has resulted in a delay to the commencement of the enabling works contract.
 These works are now expected to commence in Spring 2020.

 All areas of the cemetery will remain open during the works period; however a small area at the front gates may remain fenced off to allow safe working.
 Please be aware of differing access points, construction vehicles and movements around the entrance at Linden Grove while these works are completed.